How to make a rainbow pom-pom mobile

 What you’ll need:

-Rainbow & Cloud Mobile Pack (comes in a pack of two with a lovely cloud too!) —> pre-drilled by me!
+Rainbow & Cloud Mobile Pack (comes in a pack with two shapes: rainbow and cloud) —> pre-drilled by me!
 So you’re ready to go and don’t have to faff with the drill.

 Strong string or embroidery floss (this comes in the pack)

 Pom-pom yarn (I used an assortment of yarns from my stash, see notes below on which yarns/colours I used)

 Loome tool (for making your pom-poms of course!)